KaiFig/Unit2_project/README.md

 print(r8.json())

 ```
-**Figx**  Create the username for our group, get the access token and create 8 sensors (1 for each humidity and temperature)
+**Fig.11**  Create the username for our group, get the access token and create 8 sensors (1 for each humidity and temperature)

 With the above code, we used the information that we learned in class about API endings.
 With this knowledge, we made a dictionary with our username and password and we used this to get our access token.
 This is important as without it, we would not have been able to create the new sensor addresses in the remote server.